Why Does Game Character Rigging Often Break the Animation Pipeline?

 Combat Animations and States

-Combat state structure:
+Combat states structure:

 Any State → Hit Reaction (trigger: onHit, interrupts current)